Local analytic classification of q-difference equations: Isoformal analytic classes of analytic -difference modules

 The first fact comes from theorem \ref{theo:slopefiltration} and the second fact from theorem \ref{theo:dimensiondeuxpentes}; the fact that the extension modules are free is here obvious since $\C$ is a field. \end{proof}

-\begin{rema} The use of base changes $C \otimes_{\C} \Ka$ is too restrictive to consider this as a true space of moduli: we should like to consider families of modules the coefficients of which are arbitrary analytic functions of some parameter.
-This will be done in a further work. \end{rema}
+\begin{rema} The use of base changes $C \otimes_{\C} \Ka$ is too restrictive to consider this as a true space of moduli, as was done for differential equations in \cite[chap.
+III]{BV}: we would like to consider families of modules the coefficients of which are arbitrary analytic functions of some parameter.
+This will be done in \cite{JSmoduli}. \end{rema}

 Now, to get coordinates on our affine scheme, we just have to find bases of the extension modules $\Ext(P_{j},P_{i})$ for $1 \leq i < j \leq k$: this follows indeed from corollary \ref{coro:themodulispaceabstract}.
 An example will be given by corollary \ref{coro:schemadesmodules}.